 I realize that my work is different from the ordinary.
 I want my work to speak to you on a personal level, and evoke a feeling or a memory.
 Many of my themes revolves around the subject of school.
 I realize school may bring you your own feelings of joy or pain, or anxiety, and I am here for it.
 I struggled in school myself, and think about school a lot as my kids are all of elementary school age.

-Along with my constant need to make people smile or laugh, I always try and add humor in my work that will make you smile.
+Along with my constant need to make people smile or laugh, I always try and something in my work that will make you smile.
 I do this in a playful way, and hope it can only be received by you, the viewer, as charming.

 The materials I use to create are metal and enamel.
 Enamel has a rich history that dates back to the early 9th century.
 Many times, I recommend people to check out the reliquaries from the Byzantine Era at the your Art Museum to see some pieces that inspired me to learn the art.
 Enamel is powdered glass fused to metal.
 It is finicky and fragile, and comes in a variety of colors and techniques.
-Although I know many processes in enamel, I am always drawn to cloisonné, champlevé and drawing on the surface with graphite.
+Although I know many processes in enamel, I am always drawn to champlevé, drawing and exploring unique ways to apply enamel.

 To learn more about this process, please watch this video, and it will give you an idea of my studio habits, and my process.